-Oklahoma State Medical Association leader to speak at Puterbaugh Ethics Lecture
+Oklahoma County District Attorney speaking at Puterbaugh Ethics Lecture

 Media Contact: Terry Tush | Director, Marketing and Communications | 405-744-2703 | email@example.com

-Dr. Mary Clarke, president of the Oklahoma State Medical Association, will be the featured speaker for the Puterbaugh Ethics Lecture at 1:30 p.m., March 31, in Jorns Hall on Oklahoma State University’s Stillwater campus.
+Vicki Behenna, the newly elected district attorney for Oklahoma County and first woman to hold the position, will be the featured speaker for the Puterbaugh Ethics Lecture at 3 p.m., March 7, in the Student Union Theater on Oklahoma State University’s Stillwater campus.
 The presentation is open to the public.

 “The CLSBE is pleased to support the annual Puterbaugh Ethics Lecture,” said Laurie Lucas, director for the CLSBE and associate professor of legal studies.
 “A core mission in the center is to provide our students the chance to meet with leaders in Oklahoma who are willing to share their stories about the ethical challenges they face in their field and in society.”